 - Co-operative Banks Development Agency (CBDA) www.treasury.gov.za/coopbank

-- Croftland Business Development Services (Croftland BDS) www.croftlandbds.com Project and Investment Funding and other services
+- Croftland Business Development Services (Croftland BDS) www.croftlandbds.com [website not working, 24 June 2021] A business advisory, investment, implementation and support services company.

 - Development Microfinance Association (DMA) www.dmasa.org.za